expertisesolutions/jekyll-sample-netdev.github.io/pages/index.md

 enabled: true
 order: 1
 ---
-# Netdev 0x16, THE Technical Conference on Linux Networking
+# Netdev 0x17, THE Technical Conference on Linux Networking

-Netdev 0x16 is scheduled to be in Lisbon Portugal tentatively on October 24th - 28th.
+Netdev 0x17 is scheduled to be in Vancouver, British Columbia, Canada on October 30th to November 3rd.

 {% comment %}